ro-afonso/fake-news-pt-eu/README.md

      * This will be used alongside the Dockerfile to mount volumes so that the Flask app can access the ML and DL models within the Docker container
   9. Change the domain used in the first two directories of the "volumes" section.
 You can either use a paid domain if you own one or create a domain for free with your EC2 IP address and nip.io
       * For example, if your EC2 IP is 01.23.456.789 then your domain would be 01-23-456-789.nip.io (only for testing purposes, not recommended in production)
-  10. Send a copy of all Docker, python, and tflite files inside the "Flask Cloud and Local RESTful Script" folder using the following commands:
+  10. Send a copy of all Docker, Python, and TFLite files inside the "Flask Cloud and Local RESTful Script" folder using the following commands:
       * `scp -i fake-news-demo.pem NEW_mobile_distilBERT_optimized.tflite ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
       * `scp -i fake-news-demo.pem mobile_portuguese_distilBERT_optimized.tflite ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
       * `scp -i fake-news-demo.pem Dockerfile ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`